Mickie James: Fourth Knockouts championship reign (2021–2022)

 At Slammiversary on July 17, 2021, James made her third return to TNA, now known as Impact Wrestling, after a six-year absence, inviting Impact Knockouts Champion Deonna Purrazzo to defend the title at NWA EmPowerrr, where she is executive producer, only for Purrazzo to give her disrespect, then James kicked Purrazzo in the face.
 Purrazzo would eventually accept James' invite, successfully defending the Knockouts Championship against Melina at NWA EmPowerrr.
 The next night, at NWA 73, Purrazzo attacked James after the latter's match with Kylie Rae.

 On the September 23 episode of Impact!, it was announced that James would make her in-ring return to Impact, as she challenged Purrazzo for the Knockouts Championship at Bound for Glory.
+On the September 30 episode of Impact!, Purrazzo attacked James at her home and wild brawl ensued with Purrazzo coming out on top after dunking James head in a bucket of water and leaving her laid out in a field.
 At Bound for Glory, James defeated Purrazzo to win the Impact Knockouts Championship for the fourth time.
 At Turning Point, after successfully retained the title against Mercedes Martinez, James was attacked by Purrazzo, who announced that she would invoke her rematch clause at Hard To Kill.
 At the event, on January 8, 2022, James successfully retained the title against Purrazzo in a Texas Deathmatch.